 - If your running boards included lights, connect the wiring harness and string it into your vehicle's electrical system.
 This step might best be left for a professional.

 The Perfect Fit

 Now, these are simply general steps for mounting running boards to your rig.
-There will be some variation in the instructions depending on the vehicle, as you can imagine— 2012 Honda Pilot running boards aren't going to follow the exact same steps as 2012 Toyota 4-Runner running boards.
+There will be some variation in the instructions depending on the vehicle, as you can imagine—2012 Honda Pilot running boards aren't going to follow the exact same steps as 2012 Toyota 4-Runner running boards.
 And, that's a good thing.
 It shows that the running boards are custom engineered for a perfect fit on your specific vehicle, not some weird pair of universal steps.

 Which Running Boards Are Right for You?

 When you're shopping around for steps, there are a number of world-renowned brands to consider.
 Westin and Dee Zee running boards have been around for a long time and have earned a reputation for excellence in their designs.
-On the other hand, Romik running boards are relatively new, but they're already garnering a lot of buzz in the step industry.

 And, you're guaranteed to get the absolute best price on the best running boards around when you shop at AutoAnything.
 Not only do you get free shipping, but you also get a 1-year lower price guarantee with every order, whether you're scoring Chevy Silverado or Honda Ridgeline running boards.